 Business attires for females and males

 Notes for Career Studio booking:

-- Career Studio is open for bookings by HKBU students to facilitate job searching.
+- Career Studio is open for reservation by HKBU students only.

 - Applicants can book the studio and equipment up to 2 sessions per day.
 Each session lasts for 30 minutes.

 - Reservations will be cancelled if the student does not show up 15 minutes after the reservation time.
 Repeated failure to attend the booked session without prior cancellation will result in the suspension of user privileges.

 - Walk-in user may book the studio when the studio is available.